Fumika0523/StudentManagement_FrontEnd_18-10-2024/README.md

 CRUD---
 Student: when you add, admission date and course id is not showing
 Admission: everything is working
 Course: everything is working
 Batch: Working fine, maybe form need to be updated

+instead of eye icon >>>  key
+select Course name and student name and automatically each ids shows

+Batch No. Auto generate.
+CourseName: Drop down
+Location: Type
+Target Student: Type
+Session Time:
+Fee: auto generate from Dropdown

+Bulk-selection  >> Check box

+QUESTION:
+Admission Fee is same with course Fee?
+Preferred course(student) vs Course name (admin).
+>>> When admin data is added, preferred course in Student table should be keep as original preferred course? or should updated to coursename (added in Admin)